nghttp2/nghttp2/README.rst

 deployed as a SSL/TLS terminator for existing web server.

 In all modes, the frontend connections are encrypted by SSL/TLS by default.
-To disable encryption, use the ``--frontend-no-tls`` option.
+To disable encryption, use the ``no-tls`` keyword in ``--frontend`` option.
 If encryption is disabled, SPDY is disabled in the frontend and incoming HTTP/1.1 connections can be upgraded to HTTP/2 through HTTP Upgrade.
 On the other hard, backend connections are not encrypted by default.
-To encrypt backend connections, use ``--backend-tls`` option.
+To encrypt backend connections, use ``tls`` keyword in ``--backend`` option.

 ``nghttpx`` supports a configuration file.
 See the ``--conf`` option and sample configuration file ``nghttpx.conf.sample``.